-How To Tell If Nausea Is From Stress Or Anxiety
+How To Tell If It’s Stress Or Anxiety Disorder: Anxiety Nausea And Other Symptoms

 When people think of anxiety, they often think of the mental component: worry, fear, a sense of dread.
 However, it’s common for anxiety to cause physical symptoms, too.
 Headaches, muscle aches, shortness of breath, sweating, lightheadedness, and nausea are just a few possibilities.